 Obviously, you can’t change the past, but you can learn from it and prevent (or minimize the impact of) the same thing happening again.

-This is the one time woulda/coulda/shoulda is worthwhile.
+This is the only time woulda/coulda/shoulda thinking is worthwhile.

 If you missed your long trained for PR, but the race was in the midst of a heat wave, that’s one thing.
 You can’t prevent that from happening again (although you can prepare for the unexpected too).